Skip to main content

 Creating a Snapshot

-tl sbx snapshot <sandbox-id>
+tl sbx checkpoint <sandbox-id>

-tl sbx snapshot <sandbox-id> --timeout 600
+tl sbx checkpoint <sandbox-id> --timeout 600

 Restoring from a Snapshot

-tl sbx new --snapshot <snapshot-id>
+tl sbx create --snapshot <snapshot-id>

 Clone a Sandbox